mpsonntag/prodoc/odML/documentation/odML2RDF.md

 ## Mapping odML to RDF terms

-odML ... namespace should be a URL pointing to where the RDF definition of odML can be found.

-looked up all the different resources for odML that are still out there and came up with the following existing classes and properties - I am sure many of them can be removed, but then they should also be removed from the resources to reduce confusion.
+Looked up all the different resources for odML that are still out there and came up with the following existing classes and properties - I am sure many of them can be removed, but then they should also be removed from the resources to reduce confusion.